Shopify/liquid/filters/times.md

 title: times
 ---

-`times` multiplies its input by its argument.
+Multiplies a number by another number.

 ```liquid
 {% raw %}